In this blog we will cover most of the daily usage file commands which is required as BAU from devops perspective.

 - mkdir :- This command allows the user to create single or multiple directories and set permission.

-Example1:- Create new directory.
+Example1:- Create new directory.$ mkdir dir1

-Example2:- Create multiple directory.$ mkdir dir1
+Example2:- Create multiple directory.

-Example3:- Create nested directories.$ mkdir dir2 dir3 dir4 dir5
+$ mkdir dir2 dir3 dir4 dir5

-Example4:- Print message for directory creation.$ mkdir -p linux/redhat/centos
+Example4:- Print message for directory creation.

 $ mkdir -v dir1